The following SOP must be adhered to before any ICS content is prepared.

 Non ICS members may, at times, be asked to be part of a working group as experts or representatives of specific stakeholders.
 However, the lead author must justify reason for the individual’s non-membership and take responsibility for non-ICS member contributions.
 In the case of joint content with other Societies the Chair or WG members will be provided access to the ICS forums but are not required to pay for ICS membership.

-Each group will choose a lead author.
+Each group will choose a lead author for the final journal submission process.
 This should be agreed at the outset.
 The lead author may take either the first or last authorship on the published paper our output.
-All members of the group are expected to contribute substantively and will be jointly responsible for the entire content of the module, with the exception of taking responsibility for non-ICS member author content as noted above.
+All members of the group are expected to contribute substantively and will be jointly responsible for the entire content, with the exception of taking responsibility for non-ICS member author content as noted above.
+Level of productivity is reviewed by the lead author and/or committee/working group and ICS Bylaw procedures are to be followed should the productivity of an individual need to be reviewed with the aim of removing them from the working group.
+The author list order is then decided prior to submission for publication.
+This is normally proposed by the lead author and is normally decided by level of contribution of the authors or listed in alphabetical order.
+Any amends to this order must be communicated to all authors prior to publication.

 It is recommended that applicants are involved in no more than 3 working groups or committees.